edwiny/gamedevref/unity/unity_notes.md

 Trigger colliders don’t cause collisions.
 Instead, they detect other Colliders that pass through them, and call functions that you can use to initiate events

+Other things to check:
+* At least one participant of the collision needs to have rigidbody component attached.
+* Check that is trigger is not selected on any of the colliders
+* Pause the game and check in the scene view that the green boxes of the colliders actually colliding
+* Check the layers of the gameobjects and check if they are should collide because of the layer based collision

 # Great Resources